Belarusians: In the Grand Duchy of Lithuania

-The lands of modern-day Belarus played a central role in the history and development of the Grand Duchy of Lithuania.
-Over time, East Slavic populations — today broadly identified as Belarusians — came to comprise a substantial portion of the Grand Duchy's population, territory, and administrative structure.
-Beginning with the reigns of Grand Dukes Mindaugas and Gediminas, the Duchy expanded rapidly eastward and southward.
-By the mid-14th century, most of the territories of modern Belarus — including Polotsk, Vitebsk, Minsk, Turov, and Pinsk — had been incorporated into the Lithuanian state.
+Over time, East Slavic populations – a part of which today are broadly identified as Belarusians – came to comprise a substantial portion of the Grand Duchy of Lithuania's population, territory, and administrative structure.
+Beginning with the reigns of monarchs Mindaugas and Gediminas, Lithuania expanded rapidly eastward and southward.
+By the mid-14th century, most of modern Belarus (including Polotsk, Vitebsk, Minsk, Turov, and Pinsk) were part of the Lithuanian state.
 These regions were historically part of the Kievan Rus' cultural and political sphere and retained strong Orthodox Christian and East Slavic traditions.
 Their elites, while politically integrated into the Lithuanian state, continued to identify with the Rus' legacy and maintained local self-governance to varying degrees.
-The nobility of Belarusian territories often referred to as Ruthenian szlachta were full participants in the political life of the Grand Duchy.
-Many of them were bilingual or trilingual, speaking Ruthenian, Polish, and Latin, and later came under increasing Polish cultural influence, especially after the Union of Lublin in 1569 and the Union of Brest in 1596, which created the Greek Catholic (Uniate) Church.
-While a modern Belarusian national identity did not yet exist, the Ruthenian-speaking population of the GDL played a key role in shaping the Duchy’s culture, legal traditions, and demographic landscape.
-These populations are widely recognized by scholars as the cultural and linguistic ancestors of modern Belarusians.
+The Ruthenian nobility living on modern-day Belarus were full participants in the political life of Lithuania.
+Many of them were bilingual or trilingual, speaking Ruthenian, Polish, and Latin, and later came under increasing Polish cultural influence, especially after the Union of Lublin in 1569 and the Union of Brest in 1596, which created the Greek Catholics of the Ruthenian Uniate Church.
+While a modern Belarusian national identity did not yet exist, Lithuania's Ruthenian-speaking population is recognized as the cultural and linguistic ancestors of modern Belarusians.
 Over the next two centuries, Belarusian lands experienced growing Polonization and religious shifts, although Ruthenian continued to be used in some official contexts until the late 17th century, when it was replaced by Polish.

-After the Partitions of the Commonwealth in the late 18th century, most Belarusian territories were annexed by the Russian Empire, where a new phase of identity development, repression, and cultural shifts began.
+After the late 18th-century Partitions, most Belarusian territories were annexed by the Russian Empire, where a new phase of identity development, repression, and cultural shifts began.